History of Prayer Shawl Ministry

 A few months later, 35 shawls ready for a blessing service one Sunday morning.
 The response was amazing!
 That morning several people asked for shawls to give to friends and family who needed to feel God’s warmth in their lives.
 It quickly became clear that we’d better keep on knitting!

 Not only were people delighted to take shawls, they wanted to support this ministry.
 Soon we received gifts of yarn, money and many notes of thanks.
 We now keep a stash of yarn in the church, always ready for the next project.

 Where does all the yarn come from?
 Most of it has come from people who had left-overs from projects or let’s face it, projects that had never even been started.
 We have had excursions to yarn factories where we’ve bought supplies, and we’ve also used donated funds to purchase yarn locally.

 Who are we?
-Marilyn and Janet still lead us and many of the original members of the group are still part of it, and we’ve added more along the way.
+Many of the original members of the group are still part of it, and we’ve added more along the way.
 We have knitters and crocheters who can’t come to our gatherings, but who send their finished shawls along with someone else.
 A couple of people who needed some coaching to learn or re-learn their skills are now knitting up a storm.
 Most of us are part of this congregation, but a few are not.
 Only women have been involved so far, but we’d welcome men, girls, boys — anyone.
 Some people seem to turn out a shawl almost every week, while others make one or two a year.